ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 Flashing via Wifi doesn't need the Boot Pads bridged.
 Moreover, if it is bridged, the receiver will stay in bootloader mode and won't activate the wifi hotspot.

-Connect your FC to USB and configure your FC firmware as [below].
+Connect your FC to USB and configure your FC firmware as shown on the [next page].

 ### Happymodel ES900RX